CSALabsAutomation/azure-cosmosdb-lab/steps/2_load-data-into-cosmos-db-with-adf/checks/2_load-data-into-cosmos-db-with-adf/description.md

-Check if the User Successfully Loaded data into Cosmos Db with ADF
+Check if the User Successfully Loaded data into Cosmos DB with ADF